guilleng/con-alambre/README.md

 > You must manually add include directives to resolve interface dependencies.

-Use `alambre testunit` to selectively scaffold testing of `.c` or `.h` files from your modules.
+Use `alambre testunit` to selectively scaffold testing for `.c` or `.h` files.

 #### Standalone Modules

 This option sets the project as a sort of library or standalone components.
-The build will only generate an object files for each interface-implementation pair.
+The build will only generate an object file for each interface-implementation pair.
 Use `alambre testunit` to test interfaces and/or implementation of the modules.